-How You Should Pay Your Music Producer
+How Should You Pay Your Music Producer?
+Advances and Royalties

 What Record Producers Do

-The next step is mixing, which is adjusting volumes and effects on each track and producing a stereo mix.
-This stereo mix is taken to the mastering house, where they sweeten the mix so it's less harsh, and compression is added to glue the mix together.
+The next step is mixing—adjusting volumes and effects on each track and producing a stereo mix.
+This mix is then taken to the mastering house, where it's sweetened so it's less harsh.
+Compression is added to glue the mix together.

-First and foremost, music producer contracts can vary greatly.
-Everything from the genre of music to the bargaining power of the producer determines what kind of money they can demand.
+Music producers' contract terms can vary considerably.
+Everything from the genre of the music to the bargaining power of the producer determines what kind of money they can demand.
 There are some generalities, however.

-A brand-new producer may receive no advance at all and do the work solely for the purpose of building a portfolio.
-Other producers get a per song fee, based on their experience and success, the artist’s level of success and the number of songs to be recorded.
+A producer who's new to the business might receive no advance at all and work solely for the purpose of building a portfolio.
+Other producers get a per-song fee, based on their experience and success, the artist’s level of success, and the number of songs to be recorded.

 Record One Royalties